Boma Benjy – Iwuoha

 “As a rule of thumb, necklines for dresses should accentuate the shoulders and waist — play around with sweetheart, scoop-neck or plunging.
 Opt for visually interesting hemlines on dresses that slim the hips and thighs, like the hi-lo trend or a tulip skirt.

 - DO try A-line skirts

 - DO keep hems of pants, skirts and dresses wide to balance the hips.

-- DO experiment with light-colored tops and dark-colored bottoms for contrast.
+- DO experiment with light-coloured tops and dark-coloured bottoms for contrast.

 - DO look for boat neck tops, square and cowl necklines.

 - DO wear strapless dresses to show off arms and even out proportions.